sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/13-power-and-power-factor.md

 - Average power consumed by a pure energy storage element is $0$.
 - Current associated with it is **not** $0$.
-Transmission lines, transformers, fuses, etc. must all be designed to be capable of withstanding this current.
+Transmission lines, transformers, fuses, etc. must all be designed to withstand this current.
 - Loads with energy storage elements will draw large currents and require heavy duty wiring even though little average power is consumed.
 - Shuttles back and forth between the source and the load.